 You can easily convert PWM signal to an analogue voltage level using a “Digital to Analog converter”, or simply a low pass filter (Resistor-Capacitor filter).

 Some OSD modules or flight controllers accept direct connection to the PWM RSSI output because they have a low pass filter built in.

 What if OSD doesn’t support RSSI?

-If your OSD doesn’t support RSSI input, you might still be able to display RSSI.
-Most OSD has dual battery inputs (BAT1 and BAT2), they were designed to display your primary and secondary battery voltage levels.
-But most of the times we would only use one and with the spare battery input we can use that for RSSI.
+If your OSD module doesn’t support native RSSI input, you might still be able to display RSSI with some work around.
+Some OSD modules have dual battery inputs (BAT1 and BAT2), and are designed to display both the primary and secondary battery voltage levels.
+Most of the time we only use one and by using the spare battery input we can display RSSI.

 Normally the range of the RSSI value is 3.7V to 0V (100% to 0%) when converted from PWM.
-It might not be a percentage number but voltage, you still get a good idea what RSSI level is.
+It might not be a percentage but voltage but gets displayed as a voltage, you can still get a good idea what the RSSI level is.
 I did this mod with my Hobbyking E-OSD, and it worked like a charm.

 - Aug 2016 – Added info about “How to use RSSI from receiver”

 - July 2018 – Added info about new feature in Betaflight – SBUS RSSI